Installation Guide

 Directory /opt/sherpa/ will store all files and folders relative to the platform (delivered by Kairntech)

-• File docker-compose.yml to be used to deploy/pull Docker images of the platform
+• File docker-compose.yml will be used to deploy/pull Docker images of the platform

 Binaries installation